glennga/aconitum/README.md

 ```

 6. Load the external function, then build the indexes associated with each collection.
+We were unable to load all the indexes (without trouble) without (a) first upgrading the node type, (b) increasing the indexer allocated memory, (c) running the statements below, and (d) downgrading the nodes to the appropriate size.

 ```sql
 CREATE    FUNCTION stringToCodepoint(inputString)